 We are continually monitoring, updating and adding to our protocols and processes, for example if there are changes to national guidance or if prompted by the outcome of a significant event in addition to the routine reviews.

-We continue to support and work with others on the Test and Learn (Mendip Symphony) project, we attend the Your Health and Wellbeing Mendip meetings, and we communicate regularly with the Health Connectors who visit the surgery weekly.
+We continue to support and work with others through our Primary Care Network, and across Mendip through Mendip Integrated Health and Wellbeing and we communicate regularly with the Health Connectors who visit the surgery weekly.
 In addition we also hold proactive care home reviews and have improved our care plans for those patients at increased risk of hospital admission by making them clearer to complete, read and update.
 We have agreed a process for our carers and vulnerable patients to ensure they can access our services as conveniently as possible.

 We report patient suggestions and comments from the Friends & Family test to our Patient Participation Group and publish results on our website and in our newsletter.
 They are also shared with staff.